 In this function you can create software RAIDs from free (not used) units.
-If you want to create RAIDs form used units, you need first to Delete content of units in console, be aware this would ERASE all data form units.

-To create a RAID select units, then from ListBox select what type of RAID it will be, then select desired Chunk size.
-After setting all demanded parameters press "create" button.
+To create an RAID select units in column Status, then from ListBox select what type of RAID it will be.
+After setting all demanded parameters press Create button.